 The Compact would change the culture of Washington by encouraging civil conduct by officials; it could work to eliminate personal attacks on opponents, bringing a breath of fresh air to political dialogue.

 The new Compact would have power to promote transparency in government through improved rules of conduct for the branches of government and all federal bureaucracies.
 With the authority to impose penalties for improper conduct by federal officials, the Compact will command respect throughout the government.

 Studies indicate that hundreds of millions of dollars are lost every year to scam artists and criminals that prey on the ineptitude of the federal government.
 The Compact could greatly reduce those losses by establishing a group of professional investigators to review disbursement procedures and force appropriate changes by offending operational units.
 Today, Congress has this responsibility, but it has neither the skill set nor the time to devote to the effort.
 As a result, Congress pays lip service to the need for change, but accomplishes little.

-The tentative name of new organizational unit: The “States’ Compact” (or the “Compact”)
+Tentative name of new organizational unit: the “States’ Compact” (or the “Compact”).

-To render the federal, state and local governments more effective in implementing constitutionally-determined public policy.
+Purpose: To render the federal, state, and local governments more effective in implementing constitutionally determined public policy.

 For an orderly transition of these transfers, they shall be scheduled by the president over a period of twenty-four (24) months.